lRomul/sensorium/README.md

 Lastly, adjusting drop rate and batch size parameters helped to achieve a score of 0.3 on the main track during the live phase.

 The ensemble of the basic and distillation training stages achieved a single-trial correlation of 0.2913 on the main track and 0.2215 on the bonus track in the final phase (0.3005 and 0.2173 in the live phase, respectively).
-This result is quite a bit better than the basic training result alone, but I should provide it because it was the best submission in the competition.
+This result is just a bit better than the basic training result alone, but I should provide it because it was the best submission in the competition.
 In addition, it was interesting to research the relation between ensembling and distillation, which I wrote above.

 Thanks to the Sensorium organizers and participants for the excellent competition.
 Thanks to my family and friends who supported me during the competition!